 Why is LinkedIn important for law firm owners?

-Out of all social media platforms, LinkedIn is known for being a professional channel.
+Out of all social media platforms, LinkedIn is known for being a professional channel, but is LinkedIn for lawyers?
 They have also made it a focus to highlight quality content and engagement, so the effort to take your time and create quality over quantity is crucial.
 One huge takeaway from our discussion with Viveca is that some law firms rely exclusively on LinkedIn for lead generation, meaning they don’t have a website or don’t bother updating it because their company LinkedIn page works so well.
 That blew my mind as a marketer, so there is where we started.
+Regardless of your feelings toward social networking, it has grown to be an integral part of an effective marketing strategy.
 LinkedIn actually has a search bar that can be used for internal searches on the site, so if you utilize the proper keywords on your personal profile and company page, you can rank higher in results.
 Google will also bring up your LinkedIn pages in searches, so SEO (Search Engine Optimization) is another great reason to leverage LinkedIn to the fullest!

 Viveca notes that while advertising on LinkedIn can be very effective, but they are also very costly.
 If you have the budget to be spending $5,000 to $10,000 per month on ads, you can get some great traction, but since most law firm owners who listen to our podcast do not have this type of marketing budget, we don’t dive into ads during this episode.

 Optimizing your LinkedIn profile for firm growth – Headline & visuals